DGTEN: A Robust Deep Gaussian based Graph Neural Network for Dynamic Trust Evaluation with Uncertainty-Quantification Support: Introduction

-The remainder of this paper is organized as follows: Section~\ref{sec:related} reviews related literature; Section~\ref{sec:method} presents the problem formulation and DGTEN architecture; Section~\ref{sec:experiments} describes the experimental design and results; Section~\ref{sec:discussion} discusses implications and practical considerations; and Section~\ref{sec:conclusion} concludes with key insights and future research directions.
+With these contributions DGTEN outperforms state-of-the-art methods by up to $+12.34\%$ in MCC for single-timeslot prediction and $+25.00\%$ in cold-start scenarios, with consistent AUC, balanced accuracy, and F1-score gains under adversarial conditions on dynamic Bitcoin datasets.
+The remainder of this paper is organized as follows: Section~\ref{sec:related} reviews related literature; Section~\ref{sec:method} presents the problem formulation and the DGTEN architecture; Section~\ref{sec:experiments} describes the experimental design and results; Section~\ref{sec:discussion} discusses implications and practical considerations; and Section~\ref{sec:conclusion} concludes with key insights and future research directions.